mjordan/redirect_from_identifier/README.md

 ## Overview

-This Drupal module redirects requests from `/identifier/{identifier}` to the node that has the value of `{identifier}` in one of the configured fields.
+This Drupal module redirects requests from `/identifier/{identifier}` (or other configured paths) to the node that has the value of `{identifier}` in one of the configured fields.
 This functionality enables URLs that do not rely on node IDs.
 The standard way to do this is to use the Drupal core URL alias functionality.
 But, the Redirect From Identifer module allows you to assign a URL to a node before the node exists in Drupal, or for people to compose a link to a node if they don't know its node ID but do know its identifier (for example in external systems).
 The original use case for this functionality was to be able to mint URLs for electronic theses in an upstream workflow before the thesis was ingested into a Drupal-based institutional repository.
 Additional uses include:

 * Using someone's campus ID as an identifier: http://example.com/identifier/mjordan (assumes that "Campus computing ID" is a registered identifer field on the node representing mjordan)
 * Using someone's ORCID as an identifier: http://example.com/identifier/0000-0002-2327-4253 (assumes that ORCID is a registered identifer field on the node representing person with ORCID 0000-0002-2327-4253)